 Toddlers come in all shapes and sizes, but toddler development at 12-15 months typically has a few things in common.
 Here’s what your toddler might be doing, how you can help and when to see a child health professional.Toddler development at 12-15 months: what’s happeningBehaviour, play and feelings

 Helping toddler development at 12-15 months Here are a few simple things you can do to help your toddler’s development at this age:

 Parenting a toddler at 12-15 months Every day you and your toddler will learn a little more about each other.
 As your toddler grows and develops, you’ll learn more about what he needs and how you can meet these needs.
 In fact, as a parent, you’re always learning.
 Every parent makes mistakes and learns through experience.
 It’s OK to feel confident about what you know.
 And it’s also OK to admit you don’t know and ask questions – often the ‘dumb’ questions are the best kind!
 Your own physical and mental health is an important part of being a parent.
 But with all the focus on looking after a child, lots of parents forget or run out of time to look after themselves.
 Looking after yourself will help you with the understanding, patience, imagination and energy you need to be a parent.
 Sometimes you might feel frustrated or upset.
 But if you feel overwhelmed, put your child in a safe place – for example, a cot – or ask someone else to hold her for a while.
 Take some time out until you feel calmer.
 You could also try going to another room to breathe deeply or calling a family member or friend to talk things through.
 Never shake a toddler.
 It can cause bleeding inside the brain and likely permanent brain damage.
 It’s OK to ask for help.
 If you’re feeling overwhelmed by your toddler, talk to your spouse, a family member, friends or seek professional help.
-When to be concerned about toddler development See your paediatrician or General Practitioner (GP) if you have any concerns or notice that at 12-15 months your toddler has any of the following issues.Seeing, hearing and communicating Your child:
+When to be concerned about toddler development See your paediatrician or General Practitioner (GP) if you have any concerns or notice that at 12-15 months your toddler has any of the following issues.Seeing, hearing and communicating Your toddler:

-Behaviour, play and feelings Your child:
+Behaviour, play and feelings Your toddler:

-Movement and motor skills Your child:
+Movement and motor skills Your toddler:

 You should see a child health professional if you notice that your child has lost skills he had before.
-You should also see your paediatrician or GP if you notice the signs of postnatal depression in women or postnatal depression in men in yourself or your spouse.
+You should also see your paediatrician or General Practitioner if you notice the signs of postnatal depression in women or postnatal depression in men in yourself or your spouse.
 Symptoms of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.
 Children grow and develop at different speeds.
 If you’re worried about whether your child’s development is ‘normal’, it might help to know that ‘normal’ varies a lot.
 But if you still feel that something isn’t quite right, see your paediatrician or General Practitioner.

 Watch this video and learn tips on how to engage and play with your baby.

 Bath time is a good way to soothe your baby but it can also be a fantastic learning opportunity for your child.
 Learn how you can engage him during bath time..READ MORE